johnofmars/mm-github-pages-starter/_pages/tldr.md

 ## PvP

-- Damage: 144 splash, 22 direct hit.
+- Damage: 128 splash, 22 direct hit.
-- **Lion** has good hip fire and air accuracy.
+- **Lion** has good hip fire and in-air accuracy.
 Be mobile.
 Use vertical space.
 - **Lion** does massive burst damage and is well-suited for team-shooting.
 - Dealing damage to targets that you cant see (and vice versa) gives you and your team a health advantage without putting you at risk.
 This is the greatest strength of **Fighting Lion**.